|Nutritional Guidelines (per serving)|

 |% Daily Value*|

 |Saturated Fat 1g||7%|

 |Total Carbohydrate 32g||12%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Most people don't need much convincing to choose potatoes as the side dish to a meal and most cuisines have at least a few potato recipes.
-Batata Harra is a Lebanese dish which literally translates to spiced potatoes.
+Most people don't need much convincing to choose potatoes as the side dish to a meal, and most cuisines have at least a few potato recipes.
+Batata Harra is a Lebanese dish which translates to spiced potatoes.
 The recipe can vary with the addition of other vegetables but usually includes garlic, chili and coriander/cilantro.